seanmorris/php-wasm-site/pages/extensions/using-php-extensions.md

 ## Loading Dynamic Extensions as JS Modules:

-Dynamic extensions can be loaded as modules: So long as the main file of the module defines the `getLibs` and `getFiles` methods, extensions may be loaded like so:
+Dynamic extensions can be loaded as modules.

+So long as the main file of the module defines the `getLibs` and `getFiles` methods, extensions may be loaded like so:

 ```javascript
 new PhpNode({sharedLibs:[ await import('php-wasm-intl') ]})